volcengine/verl/docs/start/install.rst

 Install verl-SGLang from scratch
 -------------------------------------

-**SGLang has largely support the rearch and inference workload at xAI.
+**SGLang has largely supported the research and inference workload at xAI.
 For verl-sglang installation, ignore the version conflicts reported by pip with vllm.
-And, SGLang support native API for RLHF, do not need to patch a single line of code.**
+SGLang supports native API for RLHF, so you do not need to patch a single line of code.**

 The following steps are quick installation guide for verl-SGLang.